 American Council on Renewable Energy

-- ACORE has led the movement to argue for the investment, economic growth and new jobs that would accompany a national commitment to renewable energy.
-This is now the standard argument supporting public policy proposals and has broadened the base of political support, resulting in better public policies.
+- Led the movement to argue for the investment, economic growth, and new jobs that would accompany a national commitment to renewable energy – now the standard argument supporting renewable energy policy proposals.

 LEARN MORE ABOUT THEIR WORK: